Wigwam Mills: Early history

 In the 1990s, the company developed the Ultimax and INgenious brands.
 Each featured a patented sock technology.
 In 2007, both brands were brought under the Wigwam brand umbrella.
 Ultimax became Wigwam Pro and INgenious became Wigwam Fusion.

-In 2020 Chris Chesebro and Margaret Newhard, siblings, took over the helm of the company from their father Robert Chesebro, Jr.

-Later in 2021 Wigwam was awarded a patent for a custom fitting socks, more shaped to the true anatomical shape of a foot compared to other socks.

-In 2022 Wigwam became the official sock of the US Ski and Snowboard Team.
+In 2020, siblings Chris Chesebro and Margaret Newhard took over the helm of the company from their father Robert Chesebro, Jr. Later in 2021, Wigwam was awarded a patent for custom-fitting socks, designed to more-truly fit the anatomical shape of a foot compared to other socks.
+In 2022, Wigwam became the official sock of the US Ski and Snowboard Team.